AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 ### Mapping considerations and example {#mapping-considerations-example}

-To correctly send your audience data from Adobe Experience Platform to the Microsoft Dynamics 365 destination, you need to go through the field mapping step.
+To correctly send your audience data from Adobe Experience Platform to the [!DNL Microsoft Dynamics 365] destination, you need to go through the field mapping step.
 Mapping consists of creating a link between your Experience Data Model (XDM) schema fields in your Platform account and their corresponding equivalents from the target destination.
-To correctly map your XDM fields to the Microsoft Dynamics 365 destination fields, follow these steps:
+To correctly map your XDM fields to the [!DNL Dynamics 365] destination fields, follow these steps:

 1. In the Mapping step, click **[!UICONTROL Add new mapping]**, you will see a new mapping row on the screen.
 ![Add new mapping](../../assets/catalog/crm/microsoft-dynamics-365/add-new-mapping.png)